basecaseFM/transmission-reseeder/README.md

 Because of the nature of the transmission, only the linux version works with these tools.
 The windows and mac versions might be supported someday.
 When every these platforms allow transmission-remote to be used.

+Contact
+basecase.fm@gmail.com
+feel free to talk crap or make requests...im just doing this for fun..:>